YakinRubaiat/Report-on-Pima-indian-diabetes-data-set/index.md

 ```

-This missing data can affect the main result.
+This missing data can affect to building the model.
 When we build a model with this data, the model will be misled.
 There are many different methods to recover the data.
 Like,

 ```